 What special education rights do parents have?

 The Individuals with Disabilities Education Act of 2004 (IDEA 2004) requires procedural safeguards that school districts must follow to protect the rights of parents and children.
-A copy of those safeguards are given to parents on multiple occasions throughout the special education process, and may be downloaded by clicking on this link: Notice of Procedural Safeguards
+A copy of those safeguards are given to parents on multiple occasions throughout the special education process, and may be downloaded by clicking on this link: Procedural Safeguard

 What is the Special Education Advisory Council?